Christians are supposed to reflect Jesus Christ in our daily lives. That requires having a lot of faith. Sometimes scandalous faith.

 (4) Now he had to go through Samaria.
 (5) So he came to a town in Samaria called Sychar, near the plot of ground Jacob had given to his son Joseph.
 (6) Jacob’s well was there, and Jesus, tired as he was from the journey, sat down by the well.
 It was about noon.
 (7) When a Samaritan woman came to draw water, Jesus said to her, “Will you give me a drink?”
 (8) (His disciples had gone into the town to buy food.)
 (9) The Samaritan woman said to him, “You are a Jew and I am a Samaritan woman.
 How can you ask me for a drink?”
 (For Jews do not associate with Samaritans.)
 (10) Jesus answered her, “If you knew the gift of God and who it is that asks you for a drink, you would have asked him and he would have given you living water.”
 (11) “Sir,” the woman said, “you have nothing to draw with and the well is deep.
 Where can you get this living water?
 (12) Are you greater than our father Jacob, who gave us the well and drank from it himself, as did also his sons and his livestock?”
 (13) Jesus answered, “Everyone who drinks this water will be thirsty again, (14) but whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.”
 (15) The woman said to him, “Sir, give me this water so that I won’t get thirsty and have to keep coming here to draw water.”
 (16) He told her, “Go, call your husband and come back.”
 (17) “I have no husband,” she replied.
 Jesus said to her, “You are right when you say you have no husband.
 (18) The fact is, you have had five husbands, and the man you now have is not your husband.
 What you have just said is quite true.”
 (19) “Sir,” the woman said, “I can see that you are a prophet.
 (20) Our ancestors worshiped on this mountain, but you Jews claim that the place where we must worship is in Jerusalem.”
 (21) “Woman,” Jesus replied, “believe me, a time is coming when you will worship the Father neither on this mountain nor in Jerusalem.
 (22) You Samaritans worship what you do not know; we worship what we do know, for salvation is from the Jews.
 (23) Yet a time is coming and has now come when the true worshipers will worship the Father in the Spirit and in truth, for they are the kind of worshipers the Father seeks.
 (24) God is spirit, and his worshipers must worship in the Spirit and in truth.”

 Jesus was walking through Samaria to get to Galilee because it was the most direct path.
-He was going to half to deal with Samaritans.
+He was going to have to deal with Samaritans.
 When he sat at Jacob’s well a woman approached, and he asked her to draw him some water.
 There are two things wrong with this according to the law at the time.
 First, she was a Samaritan and he should not have had any dealings with her.
 Second, she was a woman that he was not related to and he should not have been alone with her or communicating with her.
 Yet here Jesus is, sitting and talking with this Samaritan woman sharing the good news of the Kingdom of God.
 In other words, showing compassion and love for her as a father does for a child.

 We noted earlier that Jesus knows everything.
 There is nothing we can hide from him, even if we try.
 This woman is no different.
-We learn here that we can’t hang onto our sin and expect to receive the living water Jesus provides.
+We learn here that we can’t hang onto our sins and expect to receive the living water Jesus provides.
 When the woman asks for the living water, Jesus tells her to go and get her husband.
 He knows she is not married now.
 He knows her situation.
 She’s been married multiple times before and is now living with a man she is not married to.
 Jesus then takes this moment to teach her something that we can learn from as well.

 Life is not about religious duty.
 God does not desire religious duty from us.
 He wants us to worship Him.
 He does not care if it is here or there, He cares that it is truly from our hearts.
 He cares that we have confessed all our sins and are not holding anything back.
 We as believers can learn from both the woman and from Jesus here.

 We learn from the woman that there is nothing we have done and no situation that we are in that we cannot come to Jesus just as we are with contrite hearts and expect to receive compassion and forgiveness.
-Again, here we see scandalous faith in the part of the Samaritan woman.
+Again, here we see scandalous faith on the part of the Samaritan woman.

 Friends, take note of Jesus in these passages and how he interacts with these people.
 Above all, he shows compassion, love, and forgiveness to any and all he encounters.
 We should do the same.
+We are called to have scandalous faith.